GPurgatorio/Master-Computer-Science-ICT/README.md

 **OpenID** authentication
 **RBAC** Roled Based Access Control

 **Kerberos** based on symmetric crypthography.
-The clietn first asks for a ticket to the Kerbero's KDC, then it can access the resource.
+The client first asks for a ticket to the Kerbero's KDC, then it can access the resource.

 **byometric security** : once it gets compromized can't be restored, because you can't change someone biometrical data.